Bridgewater, Virginia: Sipe Center

-In November 2019, the Town of Bridgewater opened Sipe Center.
-Located at 100 North Main Street, Sipe Center is a state-of-the-art movie theater and performing arts center, with a seating capacity of 154.
-Formerly a storefront, the Town purchased the deteriorated historic 19th-century W.H.
-Sipe Company, Inc building in 2017 and demolished it due to numerous structural issues.
-The Sipe Center, which replaced the old building, is an entirely new purpose-built multi-use theater with some exterior elements inspired by the original Sipe building.
-Sipe Center hosts approximately two live performances every month, from productions of Shakespeare, magic shows and live music.
-The Town Council meetings are also held at Sipe Center.
+In 2019, Bridgewater opened the Sipe Center as a performing arts venue, movie theater, and municipal meeting hall.
+In 2017, the town purchased the deteriorated 19th-century W.H.
+Sipe Company, Inc. building (located at the intersection of Main and College streets) and, due to the old wooden hulk's structural issues, demolished it.
+The Sipe Center, which replaced the old building, is a purpose-built multi-use theater with some exterior decorative elements inspired by the original Sipe building.
+Sipe Center shows weekly movies and hosts diverse monthly performances including live music, magic shows, and children's theatre.
+The town council meetings are also held in the Sipe Center.